UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_12.md

 Let’s explore another different hyperparameter `min_samples_split`.

 `min_samples_split` sets the minimum number of samples required to split an internal node.
 Remember our decision boundaries?

-This will set a minimum number of observations that need to be on either side of the boundary.
+This hyperparameter will set a minimum number of observations that need to be on either side of the boundary.

+Let’s test it out first by setting `min_samples_split =2`.

 ---